Rage Against the Coffee Machine

 It may have been Elvis Costello who said, essentially, rock music is stamping your feet and shouting something four times.
 If so, these guys have perfected the formula.

 Makes it “classic” for some, unlistenable for others.
-I’ll forego weighing in, except to say I think I could have collected plenty more examples, but I would have had to listen to their music–and that was a dealbreaker for me.
+I’ll forego weighing in, except to say I think I could have collected plenty more examples, but I would have had to listen to more of their music–and that was a dealbreaker for me.